Michigan Traumatic Brain Injury Lawyers Presentation

 Michigan Traumatic Brain Injury Lawyers – Part 2

-Part 2 of 2: Steve Gursten, Traumatic Brain Injury Attorney continues his presentation for Michigan Attorneys seeking to better understand the current law as it relates to victims of traumatic brain injuries (closed head injuries) resulting from car accidents.
-While this presentation is directed toward attorneys, using legal terminology, Steve has made this presentation available for the public: attorneys, TBI victims & their families.
+- Description: Part 2 of 2: Steve Gursten, Traumatic Brain Injury Attorney continues his presentation for Michigan Attorneys seeking to better understand the current law as it relates to victims of traumatic brain injuries (closed head injuries) resulting from car accidents.
+While this presentation is directed toward attorneys, using legal terminology, Steve has made this presentation available for the public: attorneys, TBI victims and their families.

 Closed Head Injury Exceptions